Second Battle of Elephant Pass: Battle

 In March 2000 Army Commander Lt.
 Gen. Srilal Weerasooriya carried out several changes to the command structure following reports of low morale among troops in Jaffna.
 At this time there was a series of Commanders of the Security Forces Headquarters – Jaffna (SFHQ-J) the apex command of the Jaffna sector including Elephant Pass which had been under siege for months.
 Maj.
 Gen. Sarath Munasinghe, who had been the Commander, SFHQ-J from 11 November 1999 to 12 December 1999, had retired and been succeeded by Maj.
 Gen. Nihal Jayakody, who died on 19 January 2000 after having suffered a heart attack.
 He was succeeded by Maj.
 Gen. A.M.C.W.B.
 Senewirathna.
 In March, Weerasooriya appointed Maj.
 Gen. Janaka Perera as the Overall Operational Commander, North and Maj.
 Gen. Sarath Fonseka as Commander, SFHQ-J. Weerasooriya also sent the 55 Division to Jaffna under the command of Maj.
-Gen. Sivali Wanigasekara to boaster the 30,000 troops already in Jaffna, the move taking over a month to complete by sea and air.
+Gen. Sivali Wanigasekara to bolster the 30,000 troops already in Jaffna, the move taking over a month to complete by sea and air.